 Amazon Drops Plans For New York Headquarters

-Amazon will no longer build new headquarters in New York City after weeks of opposition and protests there.
-It's a big reversal of its much-hyped decision to build a new HQ in Queens after a highly publicized nationwide search.
+Amazon will no longer build new headquarters in New York City after weeks of local politicians, union leaders and community organizers protesting the financial incentives promised to one of the world's most valuable companies.

+The decision to abandon the planned New York HQ is a big reversal of its much-hyped decision to build a campus in Queens after a highly publicized nationwide search that lasted over a year.
-"After much thought and deliberation, we've decided not to move forward with our plans to build a headquarters for Amazon in Long Island City, Queens," Amazon said in a statement on Thursday.

-An Amazon spokeswoman told NPR that the company plans no further negotiations with city and state officials in New York, where the firm has faced scathing criticism in recent City Council hearings.
-Local union leaders had organized protests against the company.
-The state's Senate leader also recently nominated an ardent critic of Amazon's deal to the state board that had control over Amazon's plan for Queens.
+On Thursday, an Amazon spokeswoman told NPR that the company plans no further negotiations with city and state officials in New York, where the firm has faced scathing criticism in recent City Council hearings.
+One key issue was the almost $3 billion in state and city tax incentives Amazon was slated to receive in exchange for creating some 25,000 jobs.

+Local union leaders had organized protests against the company accusing it of anti-union behavior.
+Also, the state's Senate leader recently nominated an ardent critic of Amazon's deal to the state board that had control over Amazon's plan for Queens.

 "A number of state and local politicians have made it clear that they oppose our presence and will not work with us to build the type of relationships that are required to go forward with the project we and many others envisioned in Long Island City," the company added, citing a recent poll it had commissioned showing that the majority of New Yorkers supported Amazon's presence.